recent posts

 2. Writing a Dockerfile

-Create a file named Dockerfile in the same directory:
+Create a file named Dockerfile in the project directory:

 # Dockerfile